-Before planning any wedding, start early on the Agreement.
+Before planning any wedding, start early on the premarital agreement and learn about “The 7 Day Rule” and its common misconceptions.

 How much time does it take to make a Premarital Agreement “voluntary”?
 By “voluntary,” we mean how much time must pass before parties are deemed to have considered the meaning of the agreement, to have had the opportunity to obtain legal representation and have given careful, mature thought to enter into the Agreement?